irinusssa/assignment/README.md

 My Adobe Assignment
 -------------------

-The application is based on *NanoHttpd*, a light-weight HTTP server.
-It extends the sample `SimpleWebServer` which in turn extends the abstract class `NanoHTTPD`
+The application is based on **NanoHttpd**, a light-weight HTTP server.
+It extends the sample `SimpleWebServer` which in turn extends the abstract class `NanoHTTPD`.

 3 modifications were made to the original implementation in order to comply to the assignment:
 - in the original implementation, the web server provided a default `AsyncRunner` for the threads serving the requests and this default was creating a new `Thread` for each request.
 In this new implementation of the `AsyncRunner` interface, `ThreadPoolAsyncRunner`, I use a thread pool with a configurable number of threads, by the command line argument `-t` (defaults to 10).